 When the MGC instructs the MG to perform a rewind or fast forward operation it may send the Restart (rs) parameter to specify the restart behaviour.
 If the playback reaches the very beginning or end of the media stream, the MG will deal with the media stream depending on the indication of the rs parameter.

-NOTE - A rewind operation is indicated by sending the Scale signal with a negative value for the Playback Scale (ps) parameter.
+NOTE - A rewind operation is indicated by sending the Scale signal with a negative value for the Playback Scale (ps) or Playback Scale Delta (psd) parameter.

 The MGC may overwrite the prsa/scl signal with an updated ps parameter in which case the MG shall apply the new playback relative scale.